-One of the most commonly used vinegars, apple cider vinegar has a huge fan following, thanks to the claims that it helps deal with many medical conditions.
-From treating diabetes to hypertension, dental problems, obesity, eczema, and even cancer, every day a new claim of the benefit of ACV surfaces.
-This has lent this vinegar from fermented apples quite a celebrity status in the world of superfoods, some health blogs even referring to it as the “golden nectar.”
+Apple cider vinegar (ACV) has a huge fan following mostly due to the claims that it helps deal with many medical conditions.
+From treating diabetes to hypertension, dental problems, obesity, eczema, and even cancer, a new claim pops up every day of the benefit of ACV.
+This has lent this vinegar quite a celebrity status in the world of superfoods, with some health blogs even referring to it as the “golden nectar.”

-Consuming ACV irresponsibly, that is without diluting it or in large quantities, can lead to many short-term negative effects.
-You should know that you are using it wrong and stop your consumption of ACV immediately if it triggers the following responses from your body.
+But consuming ACV irresponsibly, that is, without diluting it or in large quantities, can lead to many negative long-term and short-term effects.
+You should know that you are using it wrong and stop consuming ACV immediately if it triggers the following responses from your body.
 Most of these side effects are based on anecdotal evidence from real-life users of ACV.

 Short-Term Side Effects Of Apple Cider Vinegar

-Consuming ACV when you are already on diuretics, which anyway enhance your urine production, coerces your body to release more than the needed amount of toxins, making you want to urinate more frequently.
+Consuming ACV when you are already on diuretics, which anyway enhances your urine production, coerces your body to release more than the required amount of toxins, making you want to urinate more frequently.
 If continued, this could lead to dehydration.

-If you experience either of these symptoms right after consuming ACV, it is an indication that you need to dilute it more or reduce the quantity of intake.
+Either of these symptoms is an indication that you need to dilute ACV more or reduce the quantity of intake.
 Drink more water to wash the ACV down and take care not to drink it on an empty stomach.

-As ACV helps release toxins from the body, an overdose can lead to loss of beneficial minerals as well.
-This can lead to a drop in the potassium levels in the body, and, if left unchecked, this could lead to lower bone density.6
+As ACV helps release toxins from the body, an overdose can lead to the loss of beneficial minerals.
+This can lead to a drop in the potassium levels in the body, and if left unchecked, this could lead to reduced bone density.1

-Apart from these, there have been a few studies that have brought out the long-term negative effects of consuming ACV in large quantities.
+A few studies have also presented some long-term negative effects of consuming ACV in large quantities.

-Be cautious while using ACV on inflamed or scaly skin and on your dry scalp, as its low pH content can irritate it further and even damage hair cells.7 There have also been cases of chemical burns that were reported after using apple cider vinegar without supervision for the removal of moles.8
+Be cautious while using ACV on inflamed or scaly skin and on dry scalp as its low pH content can irritate it further and even damage hair cells.2 There have also been cases of chemical burns that were reported after using apple cider vinegar without supervision for the removal of moles.3

 Delayed bowel movement means that food is not absorbed on time, which in turn can cause havoc to your blood sugar control.
 So consuming ACV in large quantities to keep diabetes in check might just reverse the proven benefits.

-Due to the unending good press that ACV has garnered, the demand for ACV pills and supplements are on the rise.
+Due to the unending good press that ACV has garnered, the demand for ACV pills and supplements is on the rise.
 However, researchers warn against using such capsules as they may lead to irreparable damage to your esophagus or food pipe.
-After such an incident was reported, a team of researchers from the American Dietetic Association tested eight different brands of ACV tablets for their pH levels, acid content, and microbial activity.10

-The study found that the capsules had pH values ranging from 2.9 to 5.7, with the research team even expressing doubt over whether ACV was at all an ingredient in the capsule.
+A study from the American Dietetic Association tested eight different brands of ACV tablets for their pH levels, acid content, and microbial activity.5 The study found that the capsules had pH values ranging from 2.9 to 5.7, with an expressed doubt of whether ACV was even an ingredient in the capsule.
 “The inconsistency and inaccuracy in labeling, recommended dosages, and unsubstantiated health claims make it easy to question the quality of the products,” the study concluded.

-While in North African cultures, ACV is considered a wonder pill for weight loss, and young women and bodybuilders are known to use it in an effort to keep the fat off, a study published in the Dutch Journal Of Dentistry found that consuming a glass of apple cider vinegar every day was the main reason behind a reported case of tooth enamel erosion in a 15-year-old Moroccan girl.11
+In North African cultures, ACV is considered a wonder pill for weight loss; young women and bodybuilders are known to use it to keep the fat off.
+But a study published in the Dutch Journal Of Dentistry found that consuming a glass of ACV every day was the main reason behind a reported case of tooth enamel erosion in a 15-year-old Moroccan girl.6

 So although there may be a few benefits of including ACV in your diet in small amounts, take care not to go overboard with it.
-Also, look out for organic ACV and go through the fine print on the label well before buying all the bottles off the shelf.
+Look out for organic ACV and go through the fine print on the label well before buying all the bottles off the shelf.